![]() |

 The bathroom was too small to contain a comfortable shower.
-We tiled the whole bathroom and let it become one big shower with plenty of elbow room.
+We tiled the whole bathroom and let it become one big wet room.

 At the back of the flat, the kitchen was blocked from the deck by a rarely-used porch.
 We expanded the kitchen into that porch space to create a dining area with natural light and a garden view.